sarbal/BINF_tut/lessons/lesson6.md

 newstr = tmpstr.replace("Nik","Joe")
 print(newstr)

-# you can also use the + symbol to concatenate strings
-tmpstr2 = "How are you doing?"
-print(tmpstr + " " + tmpstr2)
+- you can also use the + symbol to concatenate strings tmpstr2 = "How are you doing?" print(tmpstr + " " + tmpstr2)

-# you can find the position of one string in another
-# returns -1 if not found
+- you can find the position of one string in another.
+Returns -1 if not found print(tmpstr2.find("you")) print(tmpstr2.find("california"))
-print(tmpstr2.find("you"))
-print(tmpstr2.find("california"))
 Here is a list of the various methods you can use on strings.